-The worse effect which this had was that it greatly reduced the attention span of people – being subjected to content lasting for a few seconds.
+The worse effect that all this had was that it greatly reduced the attention span of people – being subjected to content lasting for a few seconds.
 As soon as the few seconds content is finished, people just swipe to see something new and so on.
 This requires their attention and focus for a very short amount of time on one particular content before they plunge themselves into another.
 Therefore the thinking process which starts analysing what they are experiencing when they are watching and after they have finished watching never kicks in.
 They do not wait to ponder over what they have seen, think and make a rational judgement about the content.
 No, within milliseconds they move on to something new.
 Hence instead of analysing they use their feelings and emotions to judge the content presented to them.
-If it is upto their liking or if it matches their emotional inclination they ‘Like’ it.
+If it is up to their liking or if it matches their emotional inclination they ‘Like’ it.

-With this I need not emphasise any further how this can become monopolizing.
+With this, I need not emphasise any further how this can become monopolizing.
 Add to this the social media offering content according to the viewing preferences of an individual, this can skew the opinion of the viewer dangerously in the wrong direction.
 Another key factor is that the viewer is not subjected to the reasoning of the opposite side while they keep watching a particular kind of content offering a particular narrative to them and thus they never wait to think, reason and weigh the content in order to judge.
-Instead they just feel that what they are seeing is right which leads to their involuntarily feeling that anything other than ‘this’ is definitely wrong.
+Instead, they just feel that what they are seeing is right which leads to their involuntarily feeling that anything other than ‘this’ is definitely wrong.
 This process takes place within seconds and it keeps on getting reinforced as they keep watching a particular type of content until they get radicalized.

 Hence the need to have some kind of control over the social media companies and the type of content they allow their users to post and watch is paramount.
-This has been raised by various countries, latest among which is India with its rich user base and a huge growth potential.
+This has been raised by various countries, the latest among which is India with its rich user base and huge growth potential.
 Social Media companies must also understand that they are not above the law of the region in which they are operating and have to follow it.
-In the present times the social media companies have their own narratives and propaganda which they wish to promote which, people should understand, in the end benefits only the company and its stakeholders.
+In the present times, the social media companies have their own narratives and propaganda which they wish to promote which, people should understand, in the end, benefits only the company and its stakeholders.
 These companies allow free reign to what they prefer while restricting what they do not.
 And this may come at the expense of sowing discord within the society in which they are operating.
 The responsibility falls on the people as much as on these social media companies or the government to think about what they are seeing or reading before giving it a ‘thumbs-up’.